MicrosoftEdge/WebView2Samples/SampleApps/WebView2APISample/documentation/Testing-Instructions.md

 10. Expected: Message Box that says `Zoom control will be enabled after the next navigation.`
 11. Verify that zooming works again, ZoomView should not show up

+#### Toggle Pinch Zoom enabled

+Test that enables/disables Pinch Zoom
+_It is enabled by default._

+1. Launch the sample app on a device with touch screen
+1. Pinch zoom in/out
+1. Expected: The web content in Webview zooms in and out, web content layout does not change but view port changes.
+1. Go to `Settings -> Toggle pinch zoom enabled`
+1. Expected: Message Box that says `Pinch Zoom is disabled after the next navigation.`
+1. Click `OK` inside the popup dialog and click `Reload`
+1. Pinch zoom in/out
+1. Expected: The Webview content doesn't zoom in or out
+1. Go to `Settings -> Toggle pinch zoom enabled`
+1. Expected: Message Box that says `Pinch Zoom is enabled after the next navigation.`
+1. Click `OK` inside the popup dialog and click `Reload`
+1. Verify that pinch zooming works again.
 #### Toggle Block images

 Test that enables/disables image blocking